Dancing beneath the diamond sky

 "We are making progress.
 New roads, better rules and

 more support.
-Tourism is increasing in Gonarezhou.
-And we are
+Tourism is increasing in Gonarezhou," she smiled: "and we are

 planning more - much more."

-Hugo and Elsabe have been instrumental in the
+Hugo and Elsabe have been pivitol in the

 planning and establishment of new picnic sites, moving or improving